 10. Know that you are deserving of rest, love and fun.
 Make time in your schedule for these activities.

 Which ones stood out for you?
 Pick 1 to focus on this week.
-We invite you to join The Mindful Family Community to set your intention and make it known to the universe.
+Let’s us know how it goes.

 Jennifer Bronsnick, MSW, LCSW is passionate about supporting moms to be resilient.
 As a mother of three daughters under 8 and a survivor of postpartum depression and anxiety Jennifer knows exactly how challenging motherhood can be.
 She also knows that there is hope for all of us and with accurate information, support and inspiration that mothers and families can thrive.